Johnny Hutchings: Boston Braves

 On June 12, 1941, the Reds traded Hutchings to the Braves for veteran outfielder and future Baseball Hall of Fame member Lloyd Waner.
 Hutchings lost six of his seven decisions for the second-division Braves in 1941 and then was sent to the minor-league Indianapolis Indians of the American Association during 1942.
 Hutchings would become a stalwart member of the Indianapolis team, pitching for the Indians for eight seasons between 1942 and 1951, and compiling a win–loss mark of 59–37.

 He also returned to the Majors with the Braves during 1944, near the height of the World War II manpower shortage.
 In his best MLB season, 1945 for Boston, he appeared in a team-high 57 games, 45 in relief and 12 as a starter.
 He won seven games and lost six, with three saves, three complete games and two shutouts.
 He also led the National League in home runs allowed with 21, including Hall of Famer Mel Ott's 500th blast on August 2.

-Hutchings returned to the Indianapolis Indians in April 1946.
 During his Major League career, he allowed 474 hits and 180 bases on balls in 471 innings pitched; he struck out 212.
 After his active career ended, he managed in the Chicago White Sox' farm system and coached for and briefly managed (in 1960) the Indianapolis Indians.
 He died in Indianapolis of uremia at the age of 47.